aiman-al-masoud/sqlchat/README.md

 (*1) In this second case, to use the app with people that aren't connected to your local network, you need to make sure that your router supports port-forwarding (or something similar) if you have NAT.
-Also, it would'nt be wise to distribute your IP address to others, so maybe getting a DNS domain would be a good idea.
+Also, it wouldn't be wise to distribute your IP address to others, so maybe getting a DNS domain would be a good idea.